Seagate/cortx/doc/Tools.rst

 1. Login to your GitHub account, and navigate to the above created fork.

-2. Above the list of files, click .. image :: code-button.png
+2. Above the list of files, click .. image:: /code-button.png

 3. To clone the repository using HTTPS, under the Clone with HTTPS section, click the clipboard.
 To clone the repository using a SSH key, including a certificate issued by your organization's SSH certificate authority, click **Use SSH**, then click the clipboard.